tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 ### Step 3: Matching and filtering

-Since it is not possible to directly differentiate individual reflector detections, discern the number of targets in the calibration area, nor determine if the detections correspond to humans or radar reflectors, we rely on the initial calibration to pair each lidar detection with its closest radar detection, and vice versa.
-A detection pair is accepted if they are mutually their closest matches.
-Once a match is made, it is evaluated against existing hypotheses (monitored by a Kalman filter): if it aligns with an existing hypothesis, that hypothesis is updated; if it does not align with any, a new hypothesis is created.
-When a hypothesis achieves convergence, it is added to the calibration list.
+The output of the previous step consists of two lists of points of potentials radar reflector candidates for each sensor.
+However, it is not possible to directly match points among these lists, and they are expected to contain a high number of false positives on both sensors.

+To address this issue, we rely on a heuristic that leverages the accuracy of initial calibration.
+Usually, robot/vehicle CAD designs allow an initial calibration with an accuracy of a few centimeters/degrees, and direct sensor calibration is only used to refine it.

+Using the initial radar-lidar calibration, we project each lidar corner reflector candidate into the radar coordinates and for each candidate we compute the closest candidate from the other modality.
+We consider real radar-lidar pairs of corner reflectors those pairs who are mutually their closest candidate.

+Matches using this heuristic can still contain incorrect pairs and false positives, which is why we employ a Kalman filter to both improve the estimations and check for temporal consistency (false positives are not usually consistent in time).

+Once matches' estimations converge (using a covariance matrix criteria), they are added to the calibration list.

 ### Step 4: Rigid transformation estimation

 After matching detection pairs, we apply rigid transformation estimation algorithms to those pairs to estimate the transformation between the radar and lidar sensors.
 We currently support two algorithms: a 2d SVD-based method and a yaw-only rotation method.

+### 2d SVD-based method

-For the 2d SVD-based method, we reduce the problem to 2d transformation estimation since radar detections lack a z component.
-However, because lidar detections are in the lidar frame and likely involve a 3d transformation to the radar frame, we transform the lidar detections to a `radar parallel` frame and then set the z component to zero.
+In this method, we reduce the problem to a 2d transformation estimation since radar detections lack a z component (elevation is fixed to zero).

+However, because lidar detections are in the lidar frame and likely involve a 3d transformation (non-zero roll and\or pitch) to the radar frame, we transform the lidar detections to a frame dubbed the `radar parallel` frame and then set their z component to zero.
 The `radar parallel` frame has only a 2d transformation (x, y, yaw) relative to the radar frame.
+By dropping the z-component we explicitly give up on computing a 3D pose, which was not possible due to the nature of the radar.

-In autonomous vehicles, radars are mounted in a way designed to minimize pitch and roll angles, maximizing their performance and ensuring accurate distance measurements.
+In autonomous vehicles, radars are mounted in a way designed to minimize pitch and roll angles, maximizing their performance and measurement range.
 This means the radar sensors are aligned as parallel as possible to the ground plane, making the `base_link` a suitable choice for the `radar parallel` frame.

+\*\*Note: this assumes that the lidar to `radar parallel` frame is either hardcoded or previously calibrated

 Next, we apply the SVD-based rigid transformation estimation algorithm between the lidar detections in the radar parallel frame and the radar detections in the radar frame.
-This allows us to estimate the transformation between the lidar and radar by multiplying the radar-to-radar-parallel transformation with the radar-parallel-to-lidar transformation.
-The SVD-based algorithm, provided by PCL, leverages SVD to find the optimal rotation component and then calculates the translation component based on the rotation.
+This allows us to estimate the transformation between the lidar and radar by multiplying the radar-to-radar-parallel transformation (calibrated) with the radar-parallel-to-lidar transformation (known before-handed).
+The SVD-based algorithm, provided by PCL, leverages SVD to find the optimal rotation component and then computes the translation component based on the rotation.

+### Yaw-only rotation method

-The yaw-only rotation method, on the other hand, utilizes the initial radar-to-lidar transformation to calculate lidar detections in the radar frame.
+This method, on the other hand, utilizes the initial radar-to-lidar transformation to calculate lidar detections in the radar frame.
 We then calculate the average yaw angle difference of all pairs, considering only yaw rotation between the lidar and radar detections in the radar frame, to estimate a yaw-only rotation transformation in the radar frame.
 Finally, we estimate the transformation between the lidar and radar by multiplying the yaw-only rotation transformation with the initial radar-to-lidar transformation.

 Generally, the 2d SVD-based method is preferred when valid; otherwise, the yaw-only rotation method is used as the calibration output.